apache/apisix-website/website/blog/2022/03/02/zhongan-usercase-with-apache-apisix.md

 The specific implementation framework can be found in the above diagram, where the configuration center is a pure layer 7 traffic protocol, so it can be fully integrated into the metering and billing system, including ES and APISIX itself, etc. The specific operation is mainly based on the current structure of APISIX to do some definitions, such as to call several requirements for the company's business, as well as using some plug-ins of APISIX for the implementation of related orchestration capabilities.

-### Multi-tenant multi-channel traffic segregation
+### Multi-tenant and Multi-channel Traffic Segregation

 In the face of the multi-insurance multi-channel scenario of Zhongan, multi-tenant multi-channel traffic isolation has also become a requirement with industry characteristics.